markgab/swivel-search/Search-Customization.md

 ### Managed Property

 This is the name of the property that will be included in a search query for this field.
-This will be covered in depth in [Choosing Search Managed Properties](./Selecting-Managed-Properties.md)
+This topic is covered in depth in [Choosing Search Managed Properties](./Selecting-Managed-Properties.md).

 ### Data Type